ajcndn/project-olympus/README.md

 - To launch the Olympus_streamlit application run the following command: streamlit run main.py

--To launch the Olympus_panel application run the following command: panel serve olympus_panel.py
+- To launch the Olympus_panel application run the following command: panel serve olympus_panel.py
 - Launch the panel URL from console (http://localhost:5006/olympus)

 ```